Untested/ReceptionApp/README.md

 - npm run server

 The purpose of running a server was so that I could fetch some data from Firebase but because I didn't manage to finish off the rest of the app therefore there is no need for this.
-I only set it up at the beginning of the project so once I get to calling and fetching some data, I would run into problems.
+I only set it up at the beginning of the project so once I get to calling and fetching some data, I wouldn't run into problems.

 Thank you :-)